git-town/git-town/README.md

 It is configurable and easily hackable.

-Git Town works best if you have a main branch (typically "development" or "master") from which feature branches are cut, and into which they are merged, and you use a central code repository like [Github](http://github.com).
+Git Town works best if you have a main branch (typically "development" or "master") from which feature branches are cut and into which they are merged, and if you use a central code repository like [Github](http://github.com).

 * <a href="#git-hack">git hack</a>: creates a new feature branch
 * <a href="#git-sync">git sync</a>: syncs a feature branch with the main branch and the repo